Modular neural network

-A modular neural network is an artificial neural network characterized by a series of independent neural networks moderated by some intermediary.
+A modular neural network is an artificial neural network characterized by a series of independent neural networks moderated by some intermediary, such as a cohomological structure of Cohomology Theory.
 Each independent neural network serves as a module and operates on separate inputs to accomplish some subtask of the task the network hopes to perform.
 The intermediary takes the outputs of each module and processes them to produce the output of the network as a whole.
 The intermediary only accepts the modules' outputs—it does not respond to, nor otherwise signal, the modules.
 As well, the modules do not interact with each other.

 Biological basis

 As artificial neural network research progresses, it is appropriate that artificial neural networks continue to draw on their biological inspiration and emulate the segmentation and modularization found in the brain.
 The brain, for example, divides the complex task of visual perception into many subtasks.
 Within a part of the brain, called the thalamus, lies the lateral geniculate nucleus (LGN), which is divided into layers that separately processes color and contrast: both major components of vision.
 After the LGN processes each component in parallel, it passes the result to another region to compile the results.

 Some tasks that the brain handles, like vision, employ a hierarchy of sub-networks.
 However, it is not clear whether some intermediary ties these separate processes together.
 Rather, as the tasks grow more abstract, the modules communicate with each other, unlike the modular neural network model.